 Accelerating the Back-Office

-Business leaders worldwide have long recognized that prudent outsourcing of back-office functions reduces operating costs and increases efficiencies.
+Business leaders worldwide have long recognized that prudent outsourcing of back-office services reduces operating costs and increases efficiencies.
 The concept first gained wide attention following a groundbreaking study published by the Harvard Business Review.
 For GovCons, implementing the idea is worth consideration.

 Bundled in with general and administrative (G&A) expenses, back-office costs are high and rising.
 Every GovCon organization would like to cut costs and boost sales: Your back-office is an excellent place to begin.

 What Services are in a GovCon’s Back Office?

 The back-office is an essential part of any business, including one that focuses on GovCon.
 Though generally unseen by customers, the operations team handles critical elements of your enterprise, including:

 Despite its strength and support services, the back-office usually has a few challenges, including:

 - High operating expense: Costs remain high and static regardless of sales and business activity levels